QingyangZeng-121/Shopping_QingyangZeng/README.md

     python3 manage.py runserver 0.0.0.0:8000

 ### Search function
 In the centre of the home page, there is a search function, which allows you to search by entering either or all of Productbrand and Productname, case sensitive.
+And when searching you can only click on SEARCH to find it, you can't use the enter key.

 ### Visualisation features